20×24″ prints are $1,250

 30×40″ prints are $2,500

-While traveling home to Oregon after an autumn photo trip to the east coast, we spent the night in Ogdan.
-It was a cold night in early November and we stopped at a motel for the night.
-As usual, I turned on the Weather Channel to see what the forecast was for the coming few days.
-As it turned out, they were predicting a big snowstorm to hit the area north of us and continuing into Wyoming.
-Fresh snow in the Teton mountains was hard to resist.
+While traveling home to Oregon after a three month photo trip on the east coast Ruth and I spent the night in Ogden, Utah.
+It was a cold night on November 26, 1989 and we stopped at a motel for the night.
+As usual, I turned on my weather radio to see what the forecast was for the coming few days.
+As I listened to the crackly report I heard they were predicting a big snowstorm to hit the area north of us which would continue into Wyoming.
+The forecast of 24” of fresh snow in the Teton mountains was impossible to resist.

-So we set our alarm clocks and woke up at 2am.
-We loaded up the vehicle, which had four wheel drive but just regular tires, and headed off to Wyoming.
-The goal was to beat the snowstorm but halfway there we discovered that the storm was moving faster than expected and so I had to drive several hours through the mountains in near blizzard conditions.
+We set our alarm clock to wake up at 2am.
+We loaded up the vehicle which had four wheel drive, but no snow tires, and headed off to Wyoming with the goal to beat the snowstorm.
+Halfway there we discovered that the storm had moved faster than expected so I had to drive several hours through the mountain pass at night in near blizzard conditions.